abhishek2715/abhishek2715/README.md

 ## WORK EXPERIENCE

+### Data Analyst, Ganges Internationale Pvt Ltd (Jun 2023 - Present)
+Responsible for collection & management of data on the Google Sheets Using Python for cleaning the unstructured data of log files, also using MQTT Protocol to transfer data Creating FMS for automating the processes using advanced formulas like Vlookup, Pivot Table, etc.
+Improving the efficiency of Cleaner Robots setting the right targets after Data Analysis

 ### Content Writer, DigiStatement (Apr 2021-Apr 2023)
 Wrote over 1800 articles on Gaming topics like Updates, News, and other in-game guides, tricks, etc.
 Did research on multiple news related to problems occurring in games to provide factual information